-Reinstatement After Dismissal from a Graduate Program
+Reinstatement After Dismissal From a Graduate Program

 If you were academically dismissed from a master's degree program at UMGC, you may submit one request for reinstatement.
-The reinstatement petition entails completing and submitting a Reinstatement Request Form and documentation to the Reinstatement Committee for consideration.
-You will be required to show that you have improved your academic skills and made changes in your academic strategies that increase your likelihood for success in graduate studies.
+You must explain the changes you have made in your academic preparation and the strategies you have adopted that will improve your potential for successfully completing your program.
 You may direct inquiries to Student Services at studentservices-europe@umgc.edu.
 Staff know that these petitions are important and that you are eager to get back on track, so petitions will be reviewed as quickly as possible.
-Student Services will notify you of decisions
+Student Services will notify you of decisions.